openenergymonitor/learn/view/pv-diversion/mk2/build.md

 All of the author’s software runs equally well on either platform.

 All of the necessary information to construct a basic Mk2 router may be found in the initial posting on the OEM forum at [https://openenergymonitor.org/emon/node/841](https://openenergymonitor.org/emon/node/841) and this is essentially the same for whichever version is chosen.
 This includes a schematic diagram which covers the circuitry for both of the input sensors and the output stage.
-The sensors for [voltage](https://openenergymonitor.org/emon/buildingblocks/measuring-voltage-with-an-acac-power-adapter) and [current](https://openenergymonitor.org/emon/buildingblocks/ct-sensors-interface) are entirely standard and are well described in the Building Blocks section.
+The sensors for [voltage](../../electricity-monitoring/voltage-sensing/measuring-voltage-with-an-acac-power-adapter) and [current](../../electricity-monitoring/ct-sensors/interface-with-arduino) are entirely standard and are well described in the Electricity Monitoring section.
 Buffering the 2.5 V reference is not essential.
 Many constructors have used two independent references, as may be found on the emonTx platform, with no problems.

 Although the input stage is both low-voltage and non-invasive, the output stage will require some connection to the mains supply. <span style="color: red;">If at all unclear about how this should be done, it would be wise to seek guidance from a qualified electrician</span>.